What You Need to Know

 What is Aging Life Care™?

 Aging Life Care management, is a holistic, client-centered approach to caring for older adults or others facing ongoing health challenges.
 Working with families, the expertise of Aging Life Care Professionals provides the answers at a time of uncertainty.
 Their guidance leads families to the actions and decisions that ensure quality care and an optimal life for those they love, thus reducing worry, stress and time off of work for family caregivers through:

 - Family caregiver coaching

-The expertise of Aging Life Care Professionals can be summarized into 8 knowledge areas.
+The expertise of Aging Life Care Professionals can be summarized into eight knowledge areas.
 Let’s take a closer look:

 Health and Disability.
-From physical problems to mental health and dementia-related problems, Aging Life Care Managers™ interact with the health care system effectively and frequently.
+From physical problems to mental health and dementia-related problems, Aging Life Care Managers® interact with the health care system effectively and frequently.
 Aging Life Care Professionals attend doctor appointments and facilitate communication between doctor, client, and family.
-These professionals help determine types of services – including home health and hospice – that are right for a client and assist in engaging and monitoring those services.
+These professionals help determine types of services – such as home health and hospice – that are right for a client and assist in engaging and monitoring those services.